Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Objective quantum thermalization

 However, we still need to determine $\delta E$, which must be derived from the initial conditions of the (isolated) system.
 To do this, we focus on the evolution of the variance of the energy, $V= \langle\hat{H}^2\rangle -\langle\hat{H}\rangle^2$.
 Using Eq.~\eqref{Therm_master_0}, $J^{\mu\nu}=\chi_\mu$ and Eq.~\eqref{Eq:C2_fin} we find:

 The above expression shows that the change in the variance of the ensemble's energy depends on the difference between the variance of the steady state, $\hat{\chi}$ and the state undergoing the evolution, $\hat{\rho}$.
 With the choice of the steady states, corresponding to the canonical distribution $\hat{\chi}_\beta$, it is seen that the variance of the energy will always evolve, for any initial (non-equilibrium) state and converge to that of $\hat{\chi}_\beta$.

-However, with the choice of $\hat{\chi}_E$, the microcanonical ensemble, if we further identify $\pm\delta E=\sqrt{V}$ as the variance in the energy of the initial state, we fix the conditions such that the average energy variance also does not change.
+However, with the choice of $\hat{\chi}_E$, the microcanonical ensemble, if we further identify $|\delta E|=\sqrt{V}$, then we fix the conditions such that the average energy variance also does not change.
 Here, we thus make an assumption, which must ultimately be tested in experiments.
-We fix the model such that a macroscopic quantum system known to be in a non-equilibrium state with energy $E$ and variance $V=\delta E^2$, approaching at long times a microcanonical distribution $\hat{\chi}_E$, which is diagonal and uniformly distributed at all energy eigenstates lying in the microcanonical window of $[E-\delta E,E+\delta E]$.
-This agrees with the conventional definitions of the microcanonical ensemble~\cite{PATHRIA2011,Goldstein2010_qtypicality, Goldstein_cannon_MC}.
+We fix the model such that at long times, a macroscopic quantum system known to be in a non-equilibrium state with energy $E$ and variance $V=\delta E^2$, approaches a quantum microcanonical distribution $\hat{\chi}_E$, which is diagonal and uniformly distributed at all energy eigenstates lying in the microcanonical window of $[E-\delta E,E+\delta E]$.
+This agrees with the conventional expectations for thermodynamic limit quantum systems and the standard definitions of the quantum microcanonical ensemble~\cite{PATHRIA2011,Goldstein2010_qtypicality, Goldstein_cannon_MC}.

-We further note that although the choice of $\hat{\chi}_\beta$ does not keep energy eigenstates (except the ground state) stable under evolution, the choice of $\hat{\chi}_E$ using the above prescription keeps energy eigenstates stable.
+We further note that although the choice of $\hat{\chi}_\beta$ does not keep energy eigenstates (except the ground state) stable under evolution, the choice of $\hat{\chi}_E$ using the above prescription does indeed keep all energy eigenstates stable.
 Concretely, if the initial state is a non-degenerate energy eigenstate, $\ket{\phi}=\ket{\gamma}$, the choice of $\hat{\chi}_E=\ket{\gamma}\bra{\gamma}$ is fixed by its zero variance and preserves the initial state under the action of Eq.~\eqref{Therm_master_0}, with the above constraints.
 Finally, since we expect closed systems to evolve to a microcanonical distribution, the choice of $\hat{\chi}_E$ is ultimately more preferable and ensures a consistent notion of objective quantum thermalization for isolated systems.